The Evolution of Pet Food: From Table Scraps to Extruded Kibble

-In 1907 the Milk Bone was born in New York City.
-This was the time when commercial pet food became popular in the United States.
-Over the next several years several companies introduced different versions of canned cat and dog food containing ingredients such as horse meat.
-During World War II there was a metal rationing which halted all production of canned pet foods and manufacturers began focusing on dry foods, selling it to customers by promoting the convenience factor.
-By the mid 1940’s there were two types of dry food: biscuits and kibble; and pellets.
+In 1907, the Milk-Bone was born in New York City, marking the rise of commercial pet food in the United States.
+Over the next several years, several companies introduced different versions of canned cat and dog food containing ingredients such as horse meat.
+During World War II, metal rationing halted all production of canned pet foods, and manufacturers began focusing on dry foods, selling them to customers by promoting the convenience factor.
+By the mid-1940s, there were two types of dry food: biscuits and kibble; and pellets.
 These versions made up 85% percent of the entire pet food industry.

 In the 1950s, Purina introduced the extrusion process of making kibble.
 This is a mechanical process that takes heated, liquefied food and pushes it through a machine that would aerate the food before baking it.
 In order for the extrusion process to work, the food has to have a substantial amount of starch contained within it.
 Because kibble is baked twice during the extrusion process, a process still widely used today, pet food manufacturers supplement the kibble with added vitamins and minerals to make up for nutrient loss.